nodeshift/nodejs-reference-architecture/docs/operations/logging.md

 ```

 3) Define an express middleware layer to be loaded before authentication
-middleware that binds the cls-hooked namepsace to the request,
+middleware that binds the cls-hooked context to the request,
 and adds in the trace-id.
 ```
 import { getOrCreateNamespace } from './cls_hooked';